MVCoconut/coconut.data/README.md

 ## Observables

-You may notice the `observable` field, which exposes one observable per each individual field to allow explicitly dealing with `tink_state` observables.
+You may have noticed the `observable` field, which exposes one observable per each individual field to allow explicitly dealing with `tink_state` observables.
 It is absolutely safe to ignore and let coconut implicitly propagate changes through your application.
 Here is how you could use it by hand though:

 ```haxe
 var todo = new TodoItem({ description: 'Hello, World!'});